Delta SkyMiles® Platinum American Express Card review

 The CardName has a much cheaper annual membership fee of AnnualFees It earns a bit less on purchases, but in similar categories: earn 2X miles on Delta purchases, at restaurants worldwide and at U.S. supermarkets.
 See Rates and Fees.

 The welcome offers are different as well.
-With the CardName, new cardholders can earn 40,000 bonus miles after you spend $2,000 in purchases on your new card in your first six months.
+With the CardName, new cardholders can earn 50,000 bonus miles after you spend $2,000 in eligible purchases on your new card in your first six months.
 Additionally, earn a $200 Delta Flight Credit to use toward future travel after you spend $10,000 in purchases on your card in a calendar year.
 Otherwise, the CardName doesn’t offer as many travel perks as its Platinum cousin, but that’s to be expected considering the differences in annual fees.

 card_name vs. card_name